 The sloth bear is native to Sri Lanka, India, and Nepal.
 You’ll find this sloth bear in the forests of these nations.
 You can easily identify the sloth bear with its unkempt and shaggy appearance.

-The spectacled bear is the only bear species found natively in South America.
+The spectacled bear is the only bear species found natively in the Andes Mountains of South America.
 Their shaggy furs appear in shades of brown, black, or a reddish tone.

 Polar bears live in the Arctic and garner fame for their size, white fur, and photogenic looks, complete with snow and ice landscapes as backgrounds.
 Polar bears often represent strength and lay claim as the largest bears in the world.